anantdgoel/DontFowl.me/README.md

 Please read [License.md](LICENSE.md)

 ## Roadmap
-Port to other languages
+* Port to other languages

-Improve effeciency (currently we are at O(n^3))
+* Improve effeciency (currently we are at O(n^3))

-Add more training data to better detect sexism
+* Add more training data to better detect sexism

-Implement a more robust API with more endpoints
+* Implement a more robust API with more endpoints

-Create exhaustive documentation
+* Create exhaustive documentation

-Publish a paper to explain how this LSF model works and why it is better than n-words for syntactical NLP
+* Publish a paper to explain how this LSF model works and why it is better than n-words for syntactical NLP
+* Write tests

 ## Thanks
 Stanford CoreNLP servers released under GNU-GPL-3